eclipse/poosl/README.md

 helps you to install Eclipse and POOSL features.

-## How to downlaod Eclipse Features
+## How to download Eclipse Features

 Update site and help are accessible on <a href="https://obeonetwork.github.io/POOSL" >gh-pages site</a>.